richardschoen/iforgit/knowledge/setup_ibmi_library_github_repository_iforgit.md

 ✅ You are now ready to use your library with it's new GitHub repo for capturing source members with iForGit.

 ## Questions or problems hooking up to a GitHub repository
 ❗SSH security is always interesting so you may have issues or you may not.
+Reach out if you have issues.

 If you have any questions on this process, please reach out by creating a GitHub issue in this repository or send an email to: richard@mobigogo.net or richard@richardschoen.net